Slesa/launchy/Launchy_VC7/ReadMe.txt

 Things need to be done:
 .
-If Launchy starts off the screen, move it!
+Explory: If I type c:\dev\ whatever without hitting tab, launchy doesn't know what to do with it :(

 .
-When you select a file from the dropdown and hit enter, it appends the filename to the path and blows up .
-When I type in w, pause for the dropdown, then type i it expands "webstats" and appends an i .
 I got a crash once when I typed in "my do" then hit tab for my documents :/  It had been in use for awhile.
 .
-Icons
-.
-Why does "portable cygwin" have preference over "gmail" when I type "g"?
-.
-Why does wikipedia not work with queries with spaces like "Wolf Parade"?

-.
 I typed in "weath" and when I hit tab launchy froze so I then typed in 87110 and a few seconds later it gave me the crash dialog.
 Why the crash?
 Why the long freeze?

+.
+Icons

+.
+If Launchy starts off the screen, move it!